l3nz/l_enums/README.md

-# lenums
+# LEnums

 LEnums are modern, tabular enum values for Elixir.
-Inspired by Java enums.
+Inspired by Java enums, with Elixir flavour.

 LEnum takes care of:

 - documentation
 - dialyzer
-- ecto (ans schemaless)
+- ecto (and schemaless)
 - casting
 - guards